oskin1/EncryCore/docs/UtxoSecurityProposal.md

 Storing full versions of inputs in transaction will lead to increase of its size.
 Now it contains only ids of inputs which are
 32 bytes length, current transaction size is ~265 bytes average.
-Supposing that average input size is 46 bytes and average quantity is 1, the increase of total transaction length will be about ~ 5.2%, the decrease of state size ~ 31% (the worst case).
+Supposing that average input size is 46 bytes and average quantity is 1, the increase of total transaction length will be about ~ 5.2%, the decrease of state size ~ 31% (in case of minimal box size).